muhtashimshahrier/muhtashimshahrier.github.io/_pages/about.md

 ---

-I’m a recent Civil Engineering graduate from the Bangladesh University of Engineering and Technology (BUET), where I majored in Transportation and minored in Structural Engineering.
-I’m interested in the intersection of machine learning, optimization, and network science for solving urban mobility challenges.
-I’m drawn to transportation for its interdisciplinary nature — connecting civil engineering with computer science, planning, economics, and human behavior.
+I’m a Civil Engineering graduate from the Bangladesh University of Engineering and Technology (BUET), where I majored in Transportation and minored in Structural Engineering.
+I’m interested in the intersection of machine learning, optimization, and network science for tackling urban mobility challenges.
+I’m drawn to transportation for its interdisciplinary nature — where engineering connects with computer science, planning, economics, and human behavior.
+Above all, I believe transportation isn’t just about movement — it’s about shaping access, opportunity, and quality of life.
+I’m especially interested in how intelligent systems can contribute to more inclusive, equitable, and resilien transportation system.

----

-## Current Focus

-I’m currently exploring how intelligent systems can make cities more adaptive, efficient, and equitable.
-My academic interests include urban network modeling, AI in mobility, and transportation system resilience.
-I’m also preparing for graduate studies in Transportation Engineering and developing self-driven projects that blend technical depth with real-world relevance.
-Above all, I believe that transportation isn't just about movement — it's about shaping access, opportunity, and quality of life.
-I’m especially interested in how intelligent systems can contribute to more inclusive, equitable, and resilient urban mobility.

 ---